Skip to main content

 Defining Approval Steps

-3. Set conditions — select Budgeted cost as the field, choose an operator (e.g. greater than), and enter the value.
+3. Under Conditions, set the rules that trigger this step — select a Field (e.g. Budgeted cost), choose an Operator (e.g. greater than), and enter the Value.

-5. Select approvers — by Role, specific Users, or a Team.
+5. Under Approvers, select who reviews this step — choose by Role, specific Users, or a Team.
 Only users with permissions for all selected companies will appear.

 Publishing the Workflow